Statue Of Unity

 Museum / Gallery

 Surrounded by a 12 km artificial lake, the monument compound is spread across 20,000 square meters.
 The Bronze statue of the founding father of the Republic of India stands 182 m tall grabbing the attention of the whole world as the 'Tallest statue in the World'.
-The statue is 23 meter taller than China's Spring Temple Buddha statue and almost double the height of the Statue of Liberty (93 m) in US.
+The statue is 23 meters taller than China's Spring Temple Buddha statue and almost double the height of the Statue of Liberty (93 m) in the US.
 For this project, the government had been collected nearly 135 metric tonnes of scrap iron from farmers all around the nation.
 It can be visited along with Vadodara tour packages.

 Timings: 9 AM - 5.30 PM, Closed on Mondays